Wichita native tests positive for COVID-19 after serving on USS Theodore Roosevelt

 WICHITA, Kan.
-(KSNW)- A Wichita native and Navy sailor has tested positive for coronavirus after serving on the USS Theodore Roosevelt.
+(KSNW) – A Wichita native and Navy sailor tested positive for coronavirus after serving on the USS Theodore Roosevelt.

 Destinee Wyant joined the navy a little more than two years ago and has worked as an electrician for landing equipment in the military.